canardleteer/semver-tool/README.md

 ### `sort`

-The `sort` command is somewhat complex, but offers 2 differet modes of input:
+The `sort` command is somewhat complex, but offers 2 different modes of input:

 - CLI arguments
 - reading from standard input